This branch is an important part of the clinic’s work.

 Radiography is still the most reliable investigating method, offering the greatest diagnostic detail.
 In spite of the advent of newer, more sophisticated methods, especially those focussed on investigating soft tissues in areas that cannot be reached with classic radiology, the radiographic examination represents a cornerstone of diagnostic imaging, and its present day evolution in the digital sphere enhances its versatility.

 In the last twenty years, injuries to soft tissues - tendons and ligament in particular - have benefited from the advent and spread of diagnostic ultrasound.
-Today, ultrasonography provides an accurate diagnostic method, as well as monitoring orthopaedic lesions as they heal.
+Today, ultrasonography provides an accurate diagnostic method, as well as monitoring of healing of orthopedic lesions.

 Ultrasonography has proved to be a crucial tool also in diagnosing non-orthopaedic disorders, especially those affecting the abdomen and thorax.